OmurEKiraz/CSVtoYoutubePlaylist/README.md

 YouTube Playlist CSV Importer is a Python desktop app with a simple GUI that lets you import songs from a CSV file directly into a YouTube playlist.
 Perfect for transferring playlists from Spotify or other sources to YouTube! 📄➡️🎶➡️📺

+### CSV files from the [Spotify Playlist to CSV](https://github.com/OmurEKiraz/SpotifyPlaylistToCSV) exporter would work fine

 ## 🚀 Features

 Enter YouTube Playlist ID directly 🎯